Japan says US travel warning for virus won't hurt Olympians

 Most metro areas in Japan are under a state of emergency and expected to remain so through mid-June because of rising serious COVID-19 cases that are putting pressure on the country's medical care systems.
 That raises concern about how the country could cope with the arrival of tens of thousands of Olympic participants if its hospitals remain stressed and little of its population is vaccinated.

-Seiko Hashimoto, president of the Tokyo Olympic organising committee, echoed the remarks of the USOPC.
+Seiko Hashimoto, the president of the Tokyo Olympic organizing committee, echoed the remarks of the USOPC.

 “I'm aware the USOPC said that the advisory wouldn't affect the games," she said.
 "I think it's important for us to prepare well to accept athletes under such restrictions.”